Eye pattern: High-frequency loss

-As high frequency losses increase the overall shape of the eye gradually degrades into a sinusoid (once higher frequency harmonics of the data has been eliminated, all that remains is the fundamental) and decreases in amplitude.
+As high frequency losses increase, the overall shape of the eye gradually degrades into a sinusoid (once higher frequency harmonics of the data have been eliminated, all that remains is the fundamental) and decreases in amplitude.

 Impedance mismatches

 Stubs, impedance mismatches, and other defects in a transmission line can cause reflections visible as defects in the edges of the signal.
-Reflections with a delay greater than one UI often render the eye completely unreadable due to inter-symbol interference (ISI), however those with a shorter delay can be easily seen in the shape of the eye.
+Reflections with a delay greater than one UI often render the eye completely unreadable due to inter-symbol interference (ISI); however, those with a shorter delay can be easily seen in the shape of the eye.

-In the image below, a roughly 1 in open circuited stub is present in the line, causing an initial low-impedance effect (reduced amplitude) followed by a positive reflection from the end of the stub with a delay of about 320 ps or 0.4 UIs.
-This can be clearly seen as a "step" in the rising edge in which the signal rises to a fraction of the full value, levels off for the round trip delay of the stub, then rises to its full value when the reflection arrives.
+In the image below, a roughly 1 in open-circuited stub is present in the line, causing an initial low-impedance effect (reduced amplitude) followed by a positive reflection from the end of the stub with a delay of about 320 ps or 0.4 UIs.
+This can be clearly seen as a "step" in the rising edge in which the signal rises to a fraction of the full value, levels off for the round-trip delay of the stub, then rises to its full value when the reflection arrives.